An uncontested divorce is a form of divorce where both parties agree to the terms of the divorce, without going to court to litigate any issues.

 Mary’s goal in every divorce is to identify fair resolutions to each issue so that the parties can avoid the time, money, and frustration battling these issues in court.
 This is not always possible, but normally parties can settle at least a handful of issues in order to minimize the amount of litigation involved.

-When parties settle all of their issues, the parties’ attorneys (or one party’s attorney) can draft up a separation agreement to present to the court in an uncontested final hearing for the divorce.
+When parties settle all of their issues, the parties’ divorce attorneys (or one party’s attorney) can draft up a separation agreement to present to the court in an uncontested final hearing for the divorce.

 While Mary does not advise hiring one attorney to represent both parties and will not represent both parties in a separation agreement, she can represent or advise one party through an amicable process to guide her client to a fair and beneficial result while avoiding litigation by offering fair and respectful solutions to the other party.